tomhend/MSMT-CSD_INR/README_Thesis.txt

 	- code for upsampling datasets via INR in "upsample_data.ipynb"
 	- code for 3D LIC implementation in "lic3D.py"
 	- code for LIC map creation (all LIC variants from thesis) in "create_LIC_maps.ipynb"
+	- requirements file with all relevant software and library versions in "requirements_thesis.txt"